Chapter 52:

 'It's probably a normal occurrence I don't know about...'

-Some newcomers were fortunate enough to manage and ship their belongings from other nations but all belongings were meshed with one another in a messy pile.
+Some newcomers were fortunate enough to manage to ship their belongings from other nations but all belongings were meshed with one another in a messy pile.

 "How did this happen?"
-Yasmin complained at the mess.
+Yasmin complained about the mess.

 "It was like this before it passed the boarder."
 Momo justified.

 The ex mercenary eyed the belongings.
-Some old heirlooms, day life necessities of pot, pans, wheelchairs and a kid stroller.
+Some old heirlooms, day life necessities of pots, pans, wheelchairs, and a kid stroller.
 Someone even managed to ship a sofa somehow.

-The teller of the land's reputation was the boxes of food almost everyone shipped.
+The teller of the land's reputation was the boxes of food that almost everyone shipped.

-"This placed is organized...?
+"This place is organized...?
 And the streets are so clean!"

 Newcomers chatted among themselves.
 Some shared quenchy, teasing it for the first time.

-Karaza glanced at the people with skin conditions and relatively nice cloths.
+Karaza glanced at the people with skin conditions and relatively nice clothes.

 'Separating everyone's clothes is the real nightmare...'
 She thought.

 'I was right.
 I don't even like organizing my own clothes.'
-She exited the warehouse at sunset, not in all of her days and labor heavy volunteering she felt this drained.
+She exited the warehouse at sunset, not in all of her days oflabor heavy volunteering did she feel this drained.

 "And the vending machine is still probably broken.
 And if I went home the lemons gonna make a mess."
 She sat on the next bench, some reflection dawned on her.

-'Wow, Once I was stuck at a desert with no food and three lions chasing me and I didn't complain this much.'
+'Wow, once I was stuck in a desert with no food and three lions chasing me and I didn't complain this much.'

 'Am I getting soft?'

-'But isn't that the road to be a proper citizen?'
+'But isn't that the road to being a proper citizen?'

 She took a deep breath.

-"I wish some tabaco would fall from the sky..."
+"I wish some tobacco would fall from the sky..."

 A fancy cigar was placed slowly on her head.
-She looked at her right.
+She looked to her right.

 "Oh, hi.
 Young master."